mtumilowicz/rust-rocket-workshop/README.txt

             }
             }
 1. traits, lifetimes
+    * Rust takes a fresh
+      approach inspired by Haskell’s typeclasses.
+      * Traits are Rust’s take on interfaces or abstract base classes.
+    * We’ll use them
+      to add extension methods to existing types, even built-in types like str and bool.
+    * So we’ll also talk about how &mut dyn Write and <T: Write> are similar, how they’re different, and how to choose between these two ways of using traits.
+    * Rust has this rule because, as we’ll see later in this chapter, you can use traits to add new methods to any type—even standard library types like u32 and str.
+      * use std::io::Write; // the trait itself must be in scope.
+    * There are two ways of using traits to write polymorphic code in Rust: trait objects and generics.
+      * let writer: dyn Write = buf; // error: `Write` does not have a constant size
+        * A variable’s size has to be known at compile time, and types that implement Write can be any size.
+        * let mut buf: Vec<u8> = vec![];
+          let writer: &mut dyn Write = &mut buf; // ok, references are explicit:
+    * In memory, a trait object is a fat pointer consisting of a pointer to the value, plus a pointer to a table representing that value’s type.
+      * C++ has this kind of run-time type information as well.
+It’s called a virtual table, or vtable.
+In Rust, as in C++, the vtable is generated once, at compile time, and shared by all objects of the same type.
+    * Rust automatically converts ordinary references into trait objects when needed.
+        * Likewise, Rust will happily convert a Box<File> to a Box<dyn Write>
+        * What the compiler is
+          actually doing here is very simple.
+At the point where the conversion happens, Rust knows the referent’s true type (in this case, File), so it just adds the address of the appropriate vtable, turning the regular pointer into a fat pointer.
+    * extension methods
+        * Rust lets you implement any trait on any type, as long as either the trait or the type is introduced in the current crate.
+        * trait IsEmoji {
+          fn is_emoji(&self) -> bool;
+          }
+          /// Implement IsEmoji for the built-in character type. impl IsEmoji for char {
+          fn is_emoji(&self) -> bool {
+          ...
+          }
+          }
+        * Implementing the trait for all writers makes it an extension trait, adding a method to all Rust writers: impl<W: Write> WriteHtml for W
+        * We said earlier that when you implement a trait, either the trait or the type must be new in the current crate.
+          * This is called the orphan rule.
+          * Your code can’t impl Write for u8, because both Write and u8 are defined in the standard library.
+        * A trait can use the keyword Self as a type. pub trait Clone {
+            fn clone(&self) -> Self;
+            ...
+            }
+            * Using Self as the return type here means that the type of x.clone() is the same as the type of x, whatever that might be.
+            * If x is a String, then the type of x.clone() is String—not dyn Clone or any other cloneable type.
+            * A trait that uses the Self type is incompatible with trait objects:
+                // error: the trait `Spliceable` cannot be made into an object fn splice_anything(left: &dyn Spliceable, right: &dyn Spliceable) {
+                let combo = left.splice(right); // Rust has no way to know at compile time if left and right will be the same type, as required.
+                // ...
+                }
+            * more
+              advanced features of traits are useful, but they can’t coexist with trait objects because with trait objects, you lose the type information Rust needs to type-check your program.
+        * We can declare that a trait is an extension of another trait: trait Creature: Visible
+            In fact, Rust’s subtraits are really just a shorthand for a bound on Self. trait Creature where Self: Visible
+        * impl Trait
+            * Rust has a feature called impl Trait designed for precisely this situation.
+            * allows us to “erase” the type of a return value, specifying only the trait or traits it implements, without dynamic dispatch or a heap allocation: fn cyclical_zip(v: Vec<u8>, u: Vec<u8>) -> impl Iterator<Item=u8> {
+              v.into_iter().chain(u.into_iter()).cycle()
+              }
+            * impl
+              Trait is a form of static dispatch, so the compiler has to know the type being returned from the function at compile time in order to allocate the right amount of space on the stack and correctly access fields and methods on that type. fn make_shape(shape: &str) -> impl Shape {
+              match shape {
+              "circle" => Circle::new(),
+              "triangle" => Triangle::new(), // error: incompatible types
+              "shape" => Rectangle::new(),
+              }
+              }
+              * should use Box or use enum
     * lifetime
         * Rust tries to assign each reference type in your program a lifetime that meets the con‐ straints imposed by how it is used.